Redback-Operations/redback-documentation/docs/data-warehousing/Data Lakehouse/Data Warehouse Requirements gathering and options paper.md

 ---
-sideba_position: 3
+sidebar_position: 1
 ---

-# Redback Operations - Requirements Gathering & Options Paper
+# Requirements Gathering & Options Paper

 ## Background
 Redback Operations is currently without a permanent scalable contemporary data solution.
 While workarounds currently exist such as storing data in GitHub folders or on the personal computers of company members, this is far from best practice and doesn’t represent a sustainable longer-term solution.